Circuitscape/datasets/README.md

-# datasets
+# Datasets used in Omniscape and Circuitscape
-Data for Circuitscape and Omniscape examples
+This repo is a place to store data used in Omniscape and Circuitscape examples.